 The key to a chewy cookie is to roll the ball of dough taller than they are wide.
 These tall, thick cookies will firm up quickly and the shape of the cookie dough helps to minimize spreading (thin cookies = crispy cookies).

 The other important key to getting a soft and chewy cookie is to not overbake them – you might think that they are not quite done in the middle, but the cookies will continue to cook even after you remove them from the oven.

 You will want to watch the edge of the cookies and when they start to barely turn a golden brown, it’s time to remove them from the oven.

 The basic ingredients that every chocolate chip cookie should have:

 - all-purpose flour (I have not tried this recipe with gluten-free flour)

 - combination of white and brown sugar (I use light brown sugar, but dark will work too)

 - a little salt

-- baking powder (or some type of leavening agent)
+- baking soda (or some type of leavening agent)